Tracing Affordance and Item Adoption on Music Streaming Platforms: Literature Review

 \subsection{Appraising Algorithmic Influence via an Organic Comparison}

-Whilst historically the primary role of a music Recommender System (mRS) on streaming platforms was to facilitate the efficient personalised exploration of a platform's often vast musical catalog thereby minimising the risk of \textit{choice overload} \cite{choiceover}, a substantial body of multi-disciplinary literature \cite{youtube, Seaver2019, Bonini, filter-bubbleog} points towards the conclusion that user exploration may still in practice, remain confined to a minute fraction of homogeneous musical content -- a phenomenon famously denoted as the \textit{‘filter bubble’} \cite{filt-bubble}.
-Similarly in recent years a growing body of simulation based RS literature has also shed light on the tendency for feedback loops to emerge as a product of algorithmic recommendation and (simulated) human consumption \cite{Ferraro_2020, xavier, Jannach2015WhatRR, zhang}.
-Nonetheless, while the tendency for such practices to emerge is clearly outlined in literature, a less trivial second order question still remains ambiguous:
+Whilst historically the primary role of a music Recommender System (mRS) on streaming platforms was to facilitate the efficient personalised exploration of a platform's often vast musical catalogue thereby minimising the risk of \textit{choice overload}, a substantial body of multi-disciplinary literature \cite{youtube, Seaver2019, Bonini, filter-bubbleog} points towards the same conclusion that user exploration nonetheless may remain confined to a minute fraction of homogeneous musical content -- a phenomenon famously denoted as \textit{‘filter bubble’} \cite{filt-bubble}.
+Similarly, simulation based RS literature has additionally explored the tendency for feedback loops to emerge in a plethora of domains \cite{Ferraro_2020, xavier, Jannach2015WhatRR, zhang}.
+Nonetheless, while such practices are clearly outlined in literature, a less trivial second order question still remains ambiguous:

 \textit{To what degree is user platform behaviour primarily a product of algorithmic influence or rather, an autonomous organic process imposed by the user themselves?}